Peyote: History

 In 2005, researchers used radiocarbon dating and alkaloid analysis to study two specimens of peyote buttons found in archaeological digs from a site called Shumla Cave No. 5 on the Rio Grande in Texas.
 The results dated the specimens to between 3780 and 3660 BCE.
 Alkaloid extraction yielded approximately 2% of the alkaloids including mescaline in both samples.
-This indicates that native North Americans were likely to have used peyote since at least five-and-a-half thousand years ago.
+This indicates that native North Americans were likely to have used peyote since at least 5500 years ago.

 Specimens from a burial cave in west central Coahuila, Mexico have been similarly analyzed and dated to 810 to 1070 CE.

 From earliest recorded time, peyote has been used by indigenous peoples, such as the Huichol of northern Mexico and by various Native American tribes, native to or relocated to the Southern Plains states of present-day Oklahoma and Texas.
 Its usage was also recorded among various Southwestern Athabaskan-language tribal groups.
 The Tonkawa, the Mescalero, and Lipan Apache were the source or first practitioners of peyote religion in the regions north of present-day Mexico.
 They were also the principal group to introduce peyote to newly arrived migrants, such as the Comanche and Kiowa from the Northern Plains.
-The religious, ceremonial, and healing uses of peyote may date back over 2,000 years.
+The religious, ceremonial, and healing uses of peyote may date back over 2000 years.

 Under the auspices of what came to be known as the Native American Church, in the 19th century, American Indians in more widespread regions to the north began to use peyote in religious practices, as part of a revival of native spirituality.
 Its members refer to peyote as "the sacred medicine", and use it to combat spiritual, physical, and other social ills.
 Concerned about the drug's psychoactive effects, between the 1880s and 1930s, U.S. authorities attempted to ban Native American religious rituals involving peyote, including the Ghost Dance.
 Today the Native American Church is one among several religious organizations to use peyote as part of its religious practice.
 Some users claim the drug connects them to God.

 Traditional Navajo belief or ceremonial practice did not mention the use of peyote before its introduction by the neighboring Utes.
 The Navajo Nation now has the most members of the Native American Church.

+Since 1846, the official Mexican Pharmacopoeia recommended the use of peyote extract in "microdose" as a tonic for the heart.

 John Raleigh Briggs (1851–1907) was the first to draw scientific attention of the Western scientific world to peyote.
 Louis Lewin described Anhalonium lewinii in 1888.
 British sexologist Havelock Ellis self experimented with it on Good Friday 1896, publishing details in 1898.
 Arthur Heffter conducted self experiments on its effects in 1897.
 Similarly, Norwegian ethnographer Carl Sofus Lumholtz studied and wrote about the use of peyote among the Indians of Mexico.
 Lumholtz also reported that, lacking other intoxicants, Texas Rangers captured by Union forces during the American Civil War soaked peyote buttons in water and became "intoxicated with the liquid".